cmfox05/Pong/README.md

 # Pong
-A Pong clone made with SDL.
+A Pong clone, made with SDL.

 Controls:
 - Scroll to move the player's paddle (left side).